dibley1973/StoredProcedureFramework/UsingTheStoredProcedureFramework.md

 * TParameters

 ##### TReturn
 The `TReturn` type parameter defines the type that represents the result returned from a stored procedure.
 This can be either a list of objects where each object defines the signature of the *row* that is returned in the case of a single RecordSet, or a *ResultSet* object for a SQL stored procedure which returns *Multiple RecordSets*.
 The *ResultSet* must contain one or more properties which are lists of return types, where each represents one of the *RecordSets*.
-Each list contains an object whhich represents the signature of the row being returned.
+Each list contains an object which represents the signature of the row being returned.
 The order which each property representing the *RecordSets* is defined in the class must match the order the SQL Stored procedure returns the RecordSets.

-For simplicilty the classes that define the row signature has a matching name and data type of the column which is returned from the SQL stored procedure *RecordSet*.
-If this cannot be acheived due to a reserved word for instance that the framework provides attributes which can be used to override the *Name* or *DataType* of the field.
+For simplicity the classes that define the row signature has a matching name and data type of the column which is returned from the SQL stored procedure *RecordSet*.
+If this cannot be achieved due to a reserved word for instance that the framework provides attributes which can be used to override the *Name* or *DataType* of the field.
 Size, Scale and Precision can also be set using the attributes the framework provides.
 See the section for [Stored Procedure Attributes] (#stored-procedure-attributes) for further details.

 ##### TParameters
 The `TParameters` type parameter defines the type that represents the collection of parameters which the stored procedure requires.
 The order in which the parameters exist in the SQL stored procedure is the order which they must be defined in the POCO class.

-For simplicilty the classes that define the parameter signature has a matching name and data type of the paremeter which the SQL stored procedure *RecordSet* requires.
+For simplicilty the classes that define the parameter signature has a matching name and data type of the parameter which the SQL stored procedure *RecordSet* requires.
 If this cannot be acheived due to a reserved word for instance that the framework provides attributes which can be used to override the *Name* or *DataType* of the parameter.
 Direction, Size, Scale and Precision can also be set using the attributes the framework provides.
 See the section for [Stored Procedure Attributes] (#stored-procedure-attributes) for further details.

 #### Constructors
 The stored procedure POCO class will also require one of six constructor signatures, depending upon the type of procedure: